Managing Secrets in Agentic AI Systems

 notify(recipient, f"Your credentials are ready: {link}")

-The credential is encrypted client-side, stored ephemerally, and destroyed after the first access.
+The credential is encrypted before upload, stored ephemerally, and destroyed after the first access.
 No plaintext in Slack.
 No passwords in email threads.
-The agent never needs to expose the raw secret in any observable channel.
+The agent response contains only a delivery link.

 The Checklist